icoxfog417/magenta_session/server/README.md

-# Session with Your own Model
+# Session with your own model

 I think you want to session with your own Musical Model!
 If so, set the `MAGENTA_MODEL` environmental variable.